Netz über Bord – Heringsfang auf der Nordsee

 Netz über Bord – Heringsfang auf der Nordsee (Net on board – herring fishing on the North Sea), is a 1955 German documentary about the herring fishing industry written and directed by Jürgen Roland.

-Jürgen Roland and Carsten Diercks accompany fisherman at their hard work on the waters of the North Sea at the end of traditional fishing methods, just before the coming of the big trawlers.
+Jürgen Roland and Carsten Diercks documented fishermen's hard work on the waters of the North Sea when the era of traditional fishing was coming to an end, just before the arrival of the big trawlers.